Here are some FAQs about our shopping guide tables

 Product Sustainability positive marks cover things like:

-• [O] for being a certified organic product
+[O] for being a certified organic product

-• [F] for being a Fairtrade certified product
+[F] for being a Fairtrade certified product

-• [Vg] for being a vegan product
+[Vg] for being a vegan product

-• [V] for being a vegetarian product
+[V] for being a vegetarian product

-• [S] for being environmentally sustainable
+[S] for being environmentally sustainable

-Details can be found in the story when you click on the category - subscribers only can access the stories.
+Details can be found in the story when you click on the category - only subscribers can access the stories.

-What is the scoring based on?
+What is the old scoring based on?

 We rate companies, brands and products based on the brand owner known as the ultimate holding company (UHC).
 This means you can see exactly where your money goes when you buy a product and also reflects the fact that the UHC ultimately has power over what a brand does.